 After protecting yourself, consider forming neighborhood coalitions to reduce noisiness.
 Sound barriers can muffle road noise and ordinances can help maintain quiet hours where construction and other loud sounds are prohibited.
 A little organizing and education can go a long way into creating quieter, healthier neighborhoods.

-To learn more about healthy hearing practices – which includes an annual hearing test – contact us at Fidelity Hearing Centers today.
+To learn more about healthy hearing practices – which includes an annual hearing test – contact us at Fidelity Hearing Center today.